W3C-Information-Technology/landing-page/docker/DOCKPLOY.md

 2. Log in to Dokploy web UI and create a new project/app.
 3. Choose "Deploy from Git" (or similar option).
 4. Connect your Git provider and select the repository and branch (e.g., `main` or `master`).
 5. Set the build mode to "Dockerfile" or "Docker build".
 Point Dokploy to `docker/Dockerfile` (recommended) and use repository root `/` as the build context.
-If your Dokploy setup requires a root-level Dockerfile, you can also use `./Dockerfile`.
 6. Optionally set the build context to `/` (root).
 Dokploy will run `docker build` using your Dockerfile.
 7. Set the container port mapping in the UI to the container port you're using (default `80`) — Dokploy will provide a public endpoint.
 8. Add environment variables in the web UI to configure runtime behavior.
-Important variables:
-    - `PORT` — container listen port (default `80`).
+Set `PORT` to the container listen port (e.g., `80`).
-    - `IWAN` — alternate variable name supported by the image; if set, the entrypoint will prefer `IWAN` over `PORT`.
    - Note: `docker/.env` is provided for local testing (compose).
 Dokploy typically requires you to set runtime env vars in the app settings — platform-managed env vars override repo .env files.
 9. Trigger the first deploy.
 Dokploy will build the Docker image and start the container.
 10. Check build logs in the UI.
 When the build finishes, open the provided public URL to verify the site.